florian-kalisch/business-model-analysis/README.md

         "patterns": [
           {
             "name": "OBJECT-AS-POINT-OF-SALE",
-            "description": "Something like a Buy Button :D" }
+            "description": "Maybe something like a Buy-Button :D" }
         ]
       }